techgaun/concourse-cheatsheet/README.md

 ### YAML anchors to re-use configuration blocks

+You can use YAML anchor to re-use configuration blocks and remove duplicates.
+Often times, you can use `file` directive but still the anchor syntax can be useful.

 ```yaml
 # this is an example from concourse docs
 # the following repetitive blocks can be shortened using yaml anchor syntax